|Senegal's Commerce Minister, Alioune Sarr|

 The Gambian government is yet to make a pronouncement on what clearly is an attempt by Senegal to contravene ECOWAS Protocols on the movement of goods and people across Member State.

 This development is one more reason for the Barrow government to move judiciously and with patriotic fervor to put Gambia's interest ahead of personal or partisan interest first.
-We are to protect the family jewels from all being sold.
+We are to protect the family jewels from being sold.